saltstack/salt-user-guide/docs/topics/installation.rst

 Salt key exchange
 =================
-Salt uses key-based authentication for security.
+For security, Salt uses key-based authentication.

-There are 2 types of keys used in Salt:
+Two types of keys are used in Salt:

 * RSA
 * AES

 Salt keys
 ---------
 The RSA keys are the backbone to the authentication and encryption model used by Salt.
 All Salt daemons run with unique RSA keys.
 The minions and master generate RSA keys when they start for the first time, and then use them for PKI-based authentication.

-These keys are used to authenticate and to pass the AES key for secure communication by encrypting data.
+These keys are used to authenticate the AES key to the Salt master, providing secure communication by encrypting data.
 Each minion presents a public key to the Salt master.
 The key is then examined, compared, and explicitly accepted by an administrator.

 The master also sends a rotating AES key that is used to encrypt and decrypt messages sent by the Salt master.
 The returned AES key is encrypted using the public key initially sent by the Salt minion, and can therefore be decrypted only by the same Salt minion.

 .. image:: ../_static/img/salt-pki-model.png
    :align: right